robertfmurdock/Coupling/client/src/jsMain/resources/com/zegreatrob/coupling/client/ContributionStart.md

 I won't explain the fullness of how one might interact with a [GQL API](https://graphql.org/) here, but here's the simple version:

-- You make a POST request including a query, and the response includes the requested data
+    You make a POST request including a query, and the response includes the requested data.

 To use your Coupling Secret with the API, include it as a Bearer token in the Authorization header.